systopia/de.systopia.eventmessages/README.md

 ## Known Issues

 This extension can send emails whenever an event registration is created or updated, including regular CiviEvent registration forms.
 You will be able to use many of CiviCRM's regular token as well as some special token provided by the extension.
 However some token and other data that can be found in CiviCRM's default confirmation mails wont work out of the box.
-This particularly affects payment information for events with online paymenst and/or partipant fees.
+This particularly affects payment information for events with online payments and/or participant fees.

 ## Requirements